Cricket

 As pupils move up the school they develop their knowledge and understanding of the game, coaching sessions become more demanding, and they have a wider experience of playing matches.
 Pupils have the opportunity to undertake indoor training in the Sports Hall nets and use of the bowling machines all year round.
 Within the very established cricket set-up, we have a Cricket Academy, girls’ cricket training, twilight nets, a comprehensive winter training programme, a Junior Development Programme, a Sports Excellence Programme as well as the opportunity for one on ones with our coaches.

 Our girls’ cricket teams are just as strong as our boys’, with our U15 girls’ team reaching the Quarter Final of the National T20 Cup in 2018 and 2021, highlighting the level at which we play.
+Just recently our U15 girls finished 4th in the country in 2023 and we continue to make huge strides in girls cricket.

-Always in the last week of June we have our prestigious and annual Cricket Week which is often the highlight of the boys and girls seasons.
-The boys 1st XI play three declaration matches, a coloured kit one day match and a coloured kit T20 to finish off the year.
+Always in the last week of term we have our prestigious and annual Cricket Week which is often the highlight of the boys and girls seasons.
+The 1st XI play three declaration matches, a coloured kit one day match and a coloured kit T20 to finish off the year.
 The girls 1st XI play three coloured kit T20’s and the week is a celebration of the efforts of our cricketers throughout the season and previous seasons.
 On the penultimate day we present awards and gifts in recognition of the pupil’s achievements during their time at the school.

 SLC Cricket Academy

-Seth Simmons founded the St Lawrence College Cricket Academy in 2012 and it has developed a constant stream of young talent ever since.
+Director of Sport Mr Seth Simmons founded the St Lawrence College Cricket Academy in 2012 and it has developed a constant stream of young talent ever since.
 Talented cricketers from both the Junior and Senior School are selected to train on all aspects of the game.
 The academy is designed to push and create focus within the cricketing disciplines, and during the sessions each player continues to develop both physically and mentally.

 State-of-the-art coaching aids, bowling machines and video analysis enable pupils to focus on individual and specific aspects of their game.
 Using online player feedback, the athletes are able to reflect upon their performances while working towards a series of set goals.
-The school’s fully-equipped fitness room allows the players to improve their strength and conditioning which makes a huge difference throughout the cricket season.
+The school’s fully-

 Top 100 Schools 2022